Blue Hills Ski Area: History

-The ski area was founded in 1949 after the Metropolitan District Commission received US$65,000 to develop a ski area on Great Blue Hill.
+The ski area was founded in 1949 after the Metropolitan District Commission received $65,000 to develop a ski area on Great Blue Hill.
 It officially opened in 1950.

 In the early 1960s, the Metropolitan District Commission (MDC, now the DCR) operated the ski area.
-There were only two lifts – both rope tows – one on the main slope and one on the "bunny" slope.
-During that time, the lift tickets cost fifty cents a day.
+There were only two lifts – both rope tows – one on the main slope and one on the bunny slope.
+During that time, the lift tickets costed fifty cents a day.
 In approximately 1965, the area was leased to an outside company called Larchmont Engineering, which constructed a double chair lift and installed snow-making equipment on the main slope and the bunny slope.
 Larchmont was an early innovator in the snow-making business and experimented with various hose and gun/nozzle designs at Blue Hills.

 In February 1969, the area was hit with three 2+ foot snow storms, each a week apart.
 The snow was so deep that skiing down the "face" of Big Blue (the side facing Massachusetts Route 128) was possible.

 The 2006–07 season was the 6th year of a 6-year "lease" to the owners and operators of Ragged Mountain Resort in New Hampshire.

 In 2007, the management of Campgaw Mountain, located in northern New Jersey, started a 5-year lease.